A Long Fall #

 PCs also have skills in specific areas of expertise.
 A rank of 1 in a skill is baseline professional knowledge.
 A rank of 3 is a career’s worth of expertise.
 Ranks of 4 or higher are exceptional.

 For complex technical tasks, a PC will automatically fail if they don’t have the skill at all.
-For example a PC without any ranks of Medic simply cannot perform brain surgery without killing the patient.
+A PC without any ranks of Medic cannot perform brain surgery without killing the patient.

 PCs have a resource called Luck.
 Players track their current and maximum luck.
-They’ll have 7/9 or 10/10 Luck, for example.
+They’ll have 7/9 or 5/5 Luck, etc.

 After making a throw, a player may spend 1 point of their Luck to re-roll 1 of the dice, using the new total for the throw.
 They may keep re-rolling, spending 1 luck each time.
 If a re-rolled die shows a value of 1, the throw automatically fails.
 The action goes wrong in the worst possible way, and the PC reduces their maximum Luck to the level of their current Luck.